Historical Figures

 1 He was a hater of the Good Message (Gospel) and went as far as to proclaim Bar Kochba as the 'messiah'.
 [1] [2] [3]

-2 He is most probably responsible for the manipulation of the Hebrew ('Proto-Masoretic') text used later for the Masoretic texts (=99% of our Bibles).
+2 He is most probably responsible for the manipulation of the Hebrew ('Proto-Masoretic') text (< 1% of total text) used later for the Masoretic texts (= ~91% of our Bibles, except the Eastern Orthodox Church).
 [1] [2] [3] [4]

 The manipulations include: